barronbytes/Learning-to-Code/Data-Science/Summary-Statistics/README.md

 > Take a look at the file labeled `data/phase0.txt`.
 Why might we have missing values or values that state "NO DATA" in this dataset?
 While we are currently ignoring these values, what might be the risk of filtering these values out?

-Erroneous data might be due to either <u>problems with the portable monitoring device</u> (e.g. lack of power) or <u>noncompliance from the test subject</u> (e.g. taking monitor off).
+Erroneous data might be due to either problems with the portable monitoring device (e.g. lack of power) or noncompliance from the test subject (e.g. taking monitor off).
 The current project doesn't track how many values are filtered out from each data file analyzed.
 This makes it difficult to know the significance of the untracked erroneous data.

 ### Question 2